Paths to Robust Exoplanet Science Yield Margin for the Habitable Worlds Observatory: Paths to budget for yield uncertainty

 One alternative is angular differential imaging (ADI), in which the science target is observed twice at two different roll angles.
 The speckles rotate with the telescope while the astrophysical scene remains fixed in the sky.
 As a result, we can co-align each exposure in the instrument frame to subtract the speckles, producing positive and negative copies of the astrophysical scene.
 This would provide a much better match in terms of the reference star and may help empirically subtract exozodiacal dust\cite{kammerer2022}, but comes at a cost.
 First, the differential roll angle to displace a PSF near the IWA would be $\sim$40$^{\circ}$ for HWO, placing strict constraints on wavefront stability as a function of roll angle.
 Second, the empirical ADI subtraction multiplies the count rate of all noise components by a factor of two.
 The LUVOIR and HabEx studies adopted ADI as the baseline PSF subtraction method and most yield calculations to date have included this factor of two on background count rates (c.f., Equation 11 in Ref.~\citenum{brown2005} and Equation 5 in Ref.~\citenum{stark2019}).

 Model-based PSF subtraction operates differently.
 By combining and correlating high-cadence wavefront telemetry with the bright unobscured starlight, we may be able to reconstruct the coronagraphic PSF at any point in time during the science exposure\cite{guyon2021}.
 This could partially relax some telescope stability requirements, as we do not need to maintain PSF stability/repeatability at the $10^{-11}$ level---only to a level that provides the desired raw contrast.
-Assuming our model is more precise than the Poisson noise of a typical observation, model-based PSF subtraction can also remove the systematic speckle noise floor such that exposures are limited only by Poisson noise\cite{guyon2021}.
-Here we ignore this benefit of model-based PSF subtraction and maintain the same noise floor described by $\Delta$mag$_{\rm floor} = 26.5$, as prior studies have shown little gain in EEC yield when improving the noise floor\cite{stark2014,stark2015}.
+Model-based PSF subtraction could also reduce the systematic speckle noise floor\cite{guyon2021}, potentially to the Poisson noise limit, or to a level governed by the incoherence of the stellar leakage.
+Here we ignore this potential benefit of model-based PSF subtraction and maintain the same noise floor described by $\Delta$mag$_{\rm floor} = 26.5$, as prior studies have shown little gain in EEC yield when improving the noise floor\cite{stark2014,stark2015}.
 Most pertinent to this study, because no empirical background subtraction is required, \emph{model-based PSF subtraction removes the factor of two on all background count rates, effectively cutting all exposure times in half}.

 We define Scenario C as Scenario B with model-based PSF subtraction added.
 For this scenario, we repeat the calculations performed in Section \ref{section:Cass_2VIS}, but remove the factor of two in front of all background count rates in our exposure time calculator.
 The yellow curve in Figure \ref{fig:yield_vs_design_change} shows the results for Scenario C. Model-based PSF subtraction is estimated to improve yields by 23\%, from 23.8 EECs for Scenario B to 29.3 EECs for Scenario C. $P_{25}$ increases accordingly, to 0.79 and 0.63 when excluding and including $\sigma_{\eta_{\Earth}}$, respectively.
 As shown in Figure \ref{fig:tdist_vs_design_change}, the characterization exposure times are reduced by a factor of 1.6.
 These significant improvements are the result of reducing \emph{all} noise count rates by a factor of two, including detector noise.